 Rear door toward the roof line

-Set the swing-door end facing the eave to ensure that walk-in loading and ground-throw share a single efficient travel path.
+Set the swing-door end facing your eave so that your walk-in loading and ground-throw share the same efficient path today.

 Surface protection